 What is low beam?

 There are two modes your headlights have; low beam and high beam.
+One of the most common inquiries of drivers is – how many lumens are car headlights?
 The low beam mode produces a less intense light that offers a nighttime view of about 250 to 350 feet.
 The high beams are typically activated by pulling a lever, and they project light about 300 to 500 feet.

 Low beams are a significant light source and are the most essential and frequently used beam in cars.
 They are the typical lights emitted by your headlights when driving in a dark setting like an indoor parking lot or when driving at night.
 Low beams have a short-range focus and are often referred to as ‘dipped beams.’

 They are typically angled towards the ground to illuminate the way and to prevent blinding other drivers.
 Low beams make it possible for other drivers to see you when driving.
 Customarily, drivers have to turn on their low beams manually.
 However, recent car models automatically detect low-light surroundings such as nighttime and when entering a dark parking lot.

 Features of low beam headlights

 - They emit a low, dipped beam at a downward angle to the road